Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 Where did our money go in June 2021?

-A bulk of our money went to health and beauty as we both are getting laser hair removal services.
+Most of our money went to health and beauty as we get laser hair removal services.

 I’ll write a blog post about why we chose to do this and the costs involved if you are interested.

-I also had to pay the insurance costs for the car rental I purchased when my truck was getting repaired.
+I also had to pay the insurance for the car rental I purchased when my truck was being repaired.

 You may have read we were in an accident where I was at fault for hitting an illegally parked van.